NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Fixed decay volume configurations BDF 1b, 2b, 3b

 In these configurations, the position of the first STRAW station is considered fixed, while the modifications discussed in appendix \ref{app:geo_a} are applied, therefore keeping the same length of the decay volume while moving all detectors downstream of it closer to the target, as depicted in Fig.~\ref{fig:BDF123b}.
 This would effectively increase the signal yield by increasing the angular acceptance.

-In comparison with the \textbf{BDF 1a, 2a, 3a} configurations, the acceptance gain over configuration \textbf{BDF 0} is smaller, see Figures~\ref{fig:bd1b},~\ref{fig:bd2b}, and~\ref{fig:bd3b}.
-While the meson-mediated productions can benefit from the larger angular acceptance, for the direct production, the acceptance can even decrease when the calorimeter is too close to the decay volume because of the large boost and smaller separation between the final states at the calorimeter plane.
+In comparison with the \textbf{BDF 1a, 2a, 3a} configurations, the acceptance gain over configuration \textbf{BDF 0} is smaller, see Figures~\ref{fig:bdb}.
+While the meson-mediated productions can benefit from the larger angular acceptance, for direct production, the acceptance can even decrease when the calorimeter is too close to the decay volume because of the large boost and smaller separation between the final states at the calorimeter plane.

-These configurations are also expected to be less favourable compared to the \textbf{BDF 1a, 2a, 3a} setups due to the complexity of the relocation of the ECal as well as due to the expected increase of the combinatorial background.
-Toy MC simulations are performed for these configurations anyway, for the understanding of the possible physics reach for different new physics scenarios.
+These configurations are also expected to be less favourable compared to the \textbf{BDF 1a, 2a, 3a} setups due to the complexity of the relocation of the ECal as well as the expected increase of the combinatorial background.
+Toy MC simulations are performed for these configurations anyway, for understanding the possible physics reach for different new physics scenarios.